Arizona State University Downtown Phoenix campus: Academics

 Initially the campus was meant to be the home of the health-related programs of Arizona State University, with the predecessor to the Edson College of Nursing & Health Innovation being the first college to relocate downtown.
 As Arizona State University continued to grow this plan was soon abandoned.
 Even so, the Arizona Biomedical Research Core remains adjacent to the campus.

 Walter Cronkite School of Journalism and Mass Communication

 In 2008, the Walter Cronkite School of Journalism and Mass Communication moved to ASU Downtown, with the headquarters and studios of KAET (the PBS member affiliate for the greater Phoenix area, operated by ASU) moving to ASU Downtown in 2009.

 Watts College of Public Service and Community Solutions

-In 2006, the College of Public Programs relocated from Wilson Hall on the university's Tempe campus to Arizona State University's Downtown Phoenix campus.
-On January 1, 2015, The College of Public Programs officially renamed itself to the College of Public Service & Community Solutions.
-The Watt College of Public Service and Community Solutions offers bachelors, masters, and doctoral degrees and is organized into four schools and 17 research centers.
-The programs are divided between the School of Social Work, the School of Criminology and Criminal Justice, the School of Public Affairs and the School of Community Resources and Development.
-The college also houses a number of distinguished divisions and research centers, including the Lodestar Center for Philanthropy and Nonprofit Innovation, the Morrison Institute for Public Policy and the Southwest Interdisciplinary Research Center.
+The Watts College of Public Service and Community Solutions was one of the first colleges to relocate to the Downtown Phoenix Campus when it opened in 2006.
+The Watts College comprises four schools—Community Resources and Development, Criminology and Criminal Justice, Public Affairs and Social Work—as well as more than 20 research centers.
+The college’s aim is to integrate teaching, research and systems-level thinking to address the most daunting challenges facing society.
+U.S. News & World Report ranks many of the college’s academic programs in the top 20.